 Did you know?… Where he comes from, it will take the average Portuguese 45 years to make Potinho’s yearly salary with Sporting CP.

 Potinho, no doubt, has all the armoury needed by the modern-day midfielder.
-Like Dominik Szoboszlai, he has vast FIFA potential that speaks volume about his big future.
+Like Dominik Szoboszlai, he has vast FIFA potential that speaks volumes about his big future.

 To explain his belief, we’ll first look at his first name.
 As it sounds, ‘Pedro’ is both a Galician, Spanish and Portuguese name for Biblical Peter.